 I had the privilege of discussing this issue recently with psychotherapist Ejiro Ogbevoen (MIACP) who has set up a website called Black Therapists Ireland which aims to create a directory of Black therapists, working in Ireland while hopefully helping to dissolve stigma around mental health, particularly in our Black communities.

 As the impact of the global pandemic takes effect in Ireland its ramifications in terms of mental health will gradually emerge.
-This will likely become evident as the initial disbelief and distraction levels out and the consequences of this very sudden change to everyday life becomes more apparent.
+This is becoming evident now as the initial disbelief and distraction subsides and the consequences of Covid 19 in Ireland becomes more tangible.

 It is clear that many life events (which can bring distress under normal circumstances) are being complicated by the fact we are in this “new normal”.
-Births, deaths, weddings, health conditions , new jobs and even retirement are being complicated by the uncertainty and limitations now present in our day to day lives.
+Births, deaths, weddings, health conditions, exams, new job roles and even retirement are being complicated by the uncertainty and limitations now present in our day to day lives.

 We are also on hand to support front line workers with the challenges they may face and will be waiving normal fees in this regard.

 Some advice on sleep and keeping an eye on sleep hygiene during the disruption caused by the COVID 19 outbreak – This is an area we can help with and Talk Therapy Dublin can use different approaches including CBT-I to help clients whose sleep is being severely affected

 Some clients from minority backgrounds often report seeking help from support services (including mental health services) that unfortunately echo the bias & unconscious prejudice of that society as a whole.

 Over the past four years I have had numerous clients from different ethnic & cultural backgrounds contact me describing issues with support services in Ireland.
 Some of these issues include